Lincoln City F.C.: Stadium

 The club have played at Sincil Bank since 1895.
 Previously, Lincoln City had played at the nearby John O'Gaunts ground since the club's 1884 inception.
-Sincil Bank has an overall capacity of 10,669 and is colloquially known to fans as "The Bank".
+Sincil Bank has an overall capacity of 11,400 and is colloquially known to fans as "The Bank".
 Former Lincoln City chairman John Reames re-purchased the ground from the local council in 2000 at a cost of £175,000; the club had sold it in 1982 for £225,000 to fend off the threat of eviction, arranging a 125-year lease.
+In 2026, the stadium underwent a multi-million pound redevelopment as part of the “Imps Territory” project which saw the removal of the Executive Boxes in the Rilmac to host new upper-tier seating and a new elevated (up to) 500 capacity hospitality area, New red seats within the GreenLinc Renewables and Stacey West stands, a new covered fan village located behind the Rilmac Stand, a new big-screen scoreboard in the north west corner of the stadium as well as a compete facelift of the current layout giving the stadium a red and anthracite-grey theme.
+During this period, it increased the capacity of the stadium to 11,400.

 Sincil Bank hosted England U16's 2–0 win over the Scotland U16 team in the Victory Shield on 28 November 2008.
 Martin Peters paraded the FIFA World Cup Trophy at the ground in March 2010 as part of its global tour.
 FA WSL club Lincoln Ladies played home games at Sincil Bank in their 2011 season.
 The Ladies' club had previously hosted Arsenal Ladies there in an FA Women's Cup semi-final in March 2008.